 - Link to document containing additional company information (if available)

 Click the “Access Identified Site Emergency Planning Application” link below to access the map using the log in information provided in the letter mailed to your agency.
 If you did not receive a letter or do not have the log in information, please click on “Request Login Credentials” and submit your information.
-The yellow shading indicates the areas where “identified site” information is needed.
-All other areas are not affected by member pipelines and no information is needed in those areas.

 Users are cautioned that the application DOES NOT INCLUDE ALL PIPELINES.
 If you zoom in and don’t see any pipelines in your area, just navigate to Utah – Salt Lake County to see a good example of what the application is intended to provide.